Hydrophilidae

 Hydrophilidae, also known colloquially as water scavenger beetles, is a family of beetles.
 Aquatic hydrophilids are notable for their long maxillary palps, which are longer than their antennae.
-Several of the former subfamilies of Hydrophilidae have recently been removed and elevated to family rank; Epimetopidae, Georissidae (= Georyssinae), Helophoridae, Hydrochidae, and Spercheidae (= Sphaeridiinae).
+Several of the former subfamilies of Hydrophilidae have recently been removed and elevated to family rank; Epimetopidae, Georissidae (= Georyssidae), Helophoridae, Hydrochidae, and Spercheidae.
 While the majority of hydrophilids are aquatic, around a third of described species are terrestrial, mostly belonging to the subfamily Sphaeridiinae.

 With rare exceptions, the larvae are predatory while the adults may be herbivores or predators in addition to scavenging.
 Many species are able to produce sounds.

 Species of Hydrophilus are reported as pests in fish hatcheries.
 Other species are voracious consumers of mosquito larvae, and have potential as biological control agents.

 This beetle family contains 2,835 species in 169 genera.

 Geography

 Hydrophilid beetles are found worldwide.
 In the Americas, they are usually found in areas of high humidity such as the tropics of Central and South America.
 They can also be found in rain pools and ponds in the forests of Guatemala and Argentina.
 They also tend to exist in North America in areas with seasonal wetlands or lakes depending on the state.
 Hydrophilus triangularis is found widely throughout the United States and is the biggest water beetle in the country.
-Maine, Minnesota, New Hampshire, Vermont, and Wyoming are the only US states where hydrophilids haven’t been found.
+The family Hydrophilidae has been reported in every state in the United States.